AdobeDocs/advertising.en/help/search-social-commerce/campaign-management/campaigns/campaign-settings-microsoft.md

 * *[!UICONTROL Search]:* Shows text ads on the search network.

-* *[!UICONTROL Shopping Network]:* Shows product ads &mdash; for your products in your [!DNL Microsoft® Merchant Center] product catalog &mdash; on the shopping network.
+* *[!UICONTROL Shopping Network]:* Shows product ads &mdash; for your products in your [!DNL Microsoft Merchant Center] product catalog &mdash; on the shopping network.

-* *[!UICONTROL Audience]:* Shows native/display ads on the [!DNL Microsoft® Audience Network].
+* *[!UICONTROL Audience]:* Shows native/display ads on the [!DNL Microsoft Audience Network].
 You can either a) automatically generate feed-based ads by linking the campaign to a merchant center store in the [!UICONTROL Shopping Settings] section or b) create responsive ads with text assets and uploaded images.
 Both options require you to create ad groups with user targeting.

 * *[!UICONTROL Shopping Campaigns for Brands]:* (Beta feature) Promotes your products through linked retailers across the search and audience networks.
-You can create child ad groups and product groups (apps to promote), and optional product ads for the campaign; [!DNL Microsoft® Advertising] automatically creates ads for the product groups.
+You can create child ad groups and product groups (apps to promote), and optional product ads for the campaign; [!DNL Microsoft Advertising] automatically creates ads for the product groups.
 For shopping campaigns for brands, use the bid strategy [!UICONTROL Manual CPC]; for shopping promotions for brands, use the bid strategy [!UICONTROL Cost per Sale].

-* *[!UICONTROL Microsoft® Store Ads Campaign]:* (Beta feature) Promotes your apps and games that are available in the [!DNL Microsoft® Store].
-You can create child ad groups, product groups, and optional product ads for the campaign; [!DNL Microsoft® Advertising] automatically creates ads for the product groups.
+* *[!UICONTROL Microsoft Store Ads Campaign]:* (Beta feature) Promotes your apps and games that are available in the [!DNL Microsoft Store].
+You can create child ad groups, product groups, and optional product ads for the campaign; [!DNL Microsoft Advertising] automatically creates ads for the product groups.

 * *[!UICONTROL Audience CTV Video]:* (Beta feature) Shows connected TV (CTV) video ads on the audience network.

 * *[!UICONTROL Audience Video]:* (Beta feature) Shows standard video ads on the audience network.

-* *[!UICONTROL Performance Max]:* (Beta feature) Shows multiple ad types across all networks using [!DNL Microsoft® Advertising] smart bidding.
+* *[!UICONTROL Performance Max]:* (Beta feature) Shows multiple ad types across all networks using [!DNL Microsoft Advertising] smart bidding.
 Within the campaign settings, you must specify one or more asset groups, which include images, logos, headlines, descriptions, an optional call to action, and audience signals.
 The ad network automatically combines the assets to serve ads based on the channel.

 ## [!UICONTROL Campaign Details]